merttekfidan/clickguard/apps/backend/src/modules/tracker/README.md

 ## Tracking Script: `clickguard-tracker.js`
 - Loads automatically when included via `<script src=...>`
-- Sends a POST to `/api/v1/tracker` with session, page, and browser info
+- Sends a POST to `/api/v1/tracker` with session, page, browser info, and canvas fingerprint
 - Exposes `ClickGuard.getSessionId()` for custom use
 - Designed for cross-origin and production use (CORS must be enabled on backend)